tendermint/tendermint/spec/abci++/abci++_basic_concepts.md

 - [**ProcessProposal:**](./abci++_methods.md#processproposal) It allows a validator to perform application-dependent work in a proposed block.
 This enables features such as immediate block execution, and allows the Application to reject invalid blocks.
-  Tendermint calls it when it receives a proposal and the Tendermint algorithms has not locked on a value.
+  Tendermint calls it when it receives a proposal and the Tendermint algorithm has not locked on a value.
 The Application cannot modify the proposal at this point but can reject it if it is invalid.
 If that is the case, Tendermint will prevote `nil` on the proposal, which has strong liveness implications for Tendermint.
 As a general rule, the Application